ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 We'll use two tools to create and host our API: Micro + Heroku.
 Micro will allow us to create a minimalist API (micro-service), without any overhead.
 Heroku lets us deploy effortlessly and gives us a server where we can host our API.
 When using Heroku free tier, your API will go to sleep during inactivity.
 However, this is ok because the request will still go through.
 Keep this in mind if you need real time notifications.
-If your API goes to sleep, the first request will be slow to respond, but then will behave normally.
+If your API goes to sleep, the first request will receive a slow response, but then will behave normally.

 #### The Wrapper